xabbu42/Master/arbeit.md

 \End{definition}

-As by definition correspondence is reflexive and transitive, we get the following defintion for the equivalence classes of correspondence:
+As by definition correspondence is reflexive and transitive, we get the following definition for the equivalence classes of correspondence:

 \Begin{definition}[family]
 A family is an equivalence class of symbol occurrences which respect